If you’re looking for a taste of old-school Savannah, the Victorian District makes a great place to start.

 - Amethyst Garden Inn | 402 E Gaston Street – Although the inn is located just north of the Victorian District, this option is the most authentically Victorian-era place you can stay, in my opinion.
 They don’t have TVs in the rooms, and the decor is very true to the time period.

-Airbnb and VRBO are also popular choices, but I usually shy away from recommending those on this site.
+Airbnb and VRBO are also popular choices, but I don’t recommend those on this site due to the lack of affordable housing options in Savannah for residents.

 (I don’t mind home rentals as much when they’re truly owner-occupied.
 Sometimes renting out rooms is the best way for a homeowner to afford the upkeep on an oversized Victorian property!)